aodn/rimrep-examples/poc-data-api/Extracting_Water_Temperature_at_Site.md

 ![](Extracting_Water_Temperature_at_Site_files/figure-gfm/map_sites-1.png)<!-- -->

-## Extracting data for one site of interest
+# Extracting data for sites of interest

 We can use the information in our `sites` variable to extract data for a site of interest.
 All we need to know is the name of the site, as shown